 Once an asset is listed this places some restrictions on the owner if they should decide to put it up for sale.
 Before the asset may be sold, the owner must notify the council and from then an initial period of six weeks is provided to allow local community groups the opportunity to register an interest in making a bid to purchase the asset.

-For an application form and guidance please contact Nicki Conyard, Community Manager 02392 446279 or by email email@example.com.
+If you require any further guidance please contact Nicki Conyard, Community Manager by email email@example.com or phone 02392 446279.